AnthonyLopez-Github/Argon2-Password-Manager/README.md

 * mkdir .psswdmgr
 * mkdir .psswdmgr/sites
 * mkdir .psswdmgr/sites/psswd
-2. Look for the variables called "psswdSalt" and "salt" and change them as desired.
+2. Look for the variables in main.c called "psswdSalt" and "salt" and change them as desired.
 3. Compile the password manager and run it.

 Commands